ddsjoberg/gtsummary/tests/testthat/_snaps/add_p.tbl_summary.md

       add_p(add_p(tbl_summary(select(trial, age, trt), by = trt)))
     Condition
       Error in `add_p()`:
       !
-Columns "statistic" and "p.value" are already present in table (although, some may be hidden), and no new columns were added. i Use `tbl |> modify_table_body(\(x) dplyr::select(x, -p.value))` to remove columns and they will be replaced by the new columns from the current call.
+Columns "estimate", "statistic", "conf.low", "conf.high", and "p.value" are already present in table (although, some may be hidden), and no new columns were added. i Use `tbl |> modify_table_body(\(x) dplyr::select(x, -p.value))` to remove columns and they will be replaced by the new columns from the current call.

+---

+    Code
+      tbl
+    Output
+        label stat_1 stat_2 estimate    conf.low p.value
+      1   Age 47.011 47.449    -0.03 -0.32, 0.25     0.8